-By Lemma \ref{lemma:minkowski properties}, the difference $\Delta$ can be shifted inside the sum, proving the claim. \end{proof} The result above can be generalized to multivariate QNNs.
-We skip the technical details and just give the final result here, the details and a proof can be found in Appendix \ref{appendix:frequency spectrum of multivariate models}. \begin{theorem}[Frequency Spectrum of a Multivariate QNN] The frequency spectrum $\bOmega_{L, N}$ of a multivariate QNN with generators $H_{l, n} \in \End{\BR}$, regardless of whether the parallel or sequential approach is chosen, is given by
+\end{theorem} The result above can be generalized to multivariate QNNs.
+We skip the technical details and just give the final result here.
+The details and a proof of the previous theorem and the following result can be found in Appendix \ref{appendix:frequency spectrum of multivariate models}. \begin{theorem}[Frequency Spectrum of a Multivariate QNN] The frequency spectrum $\bOmega_{L, N}$ of a multivariate QNN with generators $H_{l, n} \in \End{\BR}$, regardless of whether the parallel or sequential approach is chosen, is given by

 where $\Omega_{L}\left(H_{1, n},...,H_{L, n}\right)$ denotes the frequency spectrum of the univariate model with generators $H_{1, n},...,H_{L, n}$ for all $n=1,\ldots,N$. \end{theorem} According to Theorem \ref{theorem: frequency spectrum of multivariate QNN is rectangular}, the frequency spectrum of a multivariate QNN depends only on the generators of the ansatz.
-Specifically, it is 'rectangular', that is, the Cartesian product of the corresponding univariate frequency spectra $\Omega_{L}\left(H_{n, 1},...,H_{n, L}\right)$ to the variable $x_n$.
+Specifically, it is rectangular, that is, the Cartesian product of the corresponding univariate frequency spectra $\Omega_{L}\left(H_{n, 1},...,H_{n, L}\right)$ to the variable $x_n$.
 In the following we are only interested in the frequency spectrum of a QNN.
 In particular, our goal is to maximise it, so by Theorem \ref{theorem: frequency spectrum of multivariate QNN is rectangular}, maximising the multivariate frequency spectrum is equivalent to maximising each univariate frequency spectrum.
 It is therefore sufficient to consider only univariate models, i.e. $N=1$, in the following.